GirolamoOddo/AppliedMath_Notebooks/README.md

 ## **Applied Mathematics Notebooks**
 _Welcome to the Applied Mathematics Notebooks repository!
 This collection of Google Colab notebooks covers a range of topics in applied mathematics, showcasing practical applications and implementations.
-The notebooks offer insights into applied math concepts and techniques, with a focus on fluid-dynamics/thermal simulation, machine learning, dynamical systems identification and control._
+The notebooks offer insights into applied math concepts and techniques, with a focus on fluid-dynamics/thermal simulation, machine learning, dynamical systems identification, optimization and control._

 #### **Getting Started**
 To get started with these notebooks, follow these steps: